-How is your child faring in their Chinese listening, speaking, reading and writing skills?
+How is your child faring in their Chinese listening, speaking, reading, and writing skills?

 Better PSLE scores needed to qualify for Higher Chinese at secondary school level

 Pupils will need an overall PSLE score of 8 or better to take up Higher Chinese in secondary school.
-They can also take up Higher Mother Tongue if they have an overall PSLE score of 9 to 14 and attain AL1 or AL2 in their mother tongue, or obtain distinction or merit in their higher Chinese PSLE.
+They can also take up Higher Mother Tongue if they have an overall PSLE score of 9 to 14 and attain AL1 or AL2 in their mother tongue or obtain distinction or merit in their higher Chinese PSLE.
 This means that PSLE Higher Chinese score will impact whether your child can take up the subject at secondary school level.

 PSLE Chinese format under the new scoring system demands more than rote learning

 Is the new PSLE scoring system going to make the Chinese paper easier or tougher for your child?
 One thing for sure is, learning Chinese under the new scoring system demands a greater degree of real acquisition of the language in place of traditional rote learning of the past.
-Students cannot memorise their way through the listening and commentary components of the paper.
+Students cannot memorize their way through the listening and commentary components of the paper.

 So how can we help young learners conquer their fear of the Chinese language, and develop genuine, self-interest in a subject that many of them dread facing?